 Family Engagement & Inclusion Plan

-Sun Prairie School District Vision: Recognized as a high-performing district of choice that reflects the cultures of our diverse community.
+Sun Prairie School District Vision: To be a high performing district of choice that reflects the cultures of our diverse community.

-Sun Prairie School District Mission: Inspire and prepare every child, every day by providing relevant, engaging, and innovative learning experiences in and out of the classroom.
+Sun Prairie School District Mission: Futures depend on us to inspire and prepare every child, every day by providing relevant, engaging, and innovative learning experiences in and out of the classroom.

 Frequently Requested Information:

 Who should I go to if I have a question about my child’s education?

 Please start with your child’s classroom teacher.
 If the teacher can’t answer this, the teacher will advise you to reach out to the appropriate person.

 What is the SCO and when do they meet?

 Our School Community Organization (SCO) is made up of all Northside families.
 The SCO meets monthly on the second Tuesday of each month at 6:30-7:30pm in our large group instruction (LGI) room.
 All families are encouraged to attend the SCO meetings.